v0idpwn/2dqg/readme.md

-2dqg (2D Quiz Generator) is a minimal 2d quiz creating API written using Flask.
+2dqg (2D Quiz Generator) is a minimal 2d quiz creating app.
+I developed it while doing my first steps with Flask.
+This probably shouldn't be used but is an interesting proof of concept.

-To run the application, open up a command prompt (on Windows) and type in the following:
+To run the application, open up a command prompt and type the following:

 1. set FLASK_APP=server.py
 2. set FLASK_DEBUG=1